Montana Museum of Art and Culture

 Tuesday - Saturday, 12:00 PM - 6:00 PM

-Campus Game Days: 10:00 AM - 3:00 PM
+Home Football Game Days: 10:00 AM - 3:00 PM

 Tour Times:

-Daily Docent Tours: Tuesday - Saturday, 12:15 PM - 1:00 PM
+Daily Docent Tours: Tuesdays, Fridays, Saturdays, 12:30 PM - 1:15 PM

-Special Topic Docent Tours: Fridays, 2:00 PM - 2:45 PM
+Special Topic Docent Tours: Thursdays, 2:00 PM - 2:45 PM

-Please note that our daily tours are free and open to the public.
+You can find a list of our upcoming special topic tours and artist talks here.
+Our daily tours are free and open to the public.
 If you would like to schedule a personalized or private tour, please contact our operations manager Peggy Nesbitt at peggy.nesbitt@mso.umt.edu

 Become a Volunteer:

-We're seeking volunteers to help us with the gargantuan task of processing, documenting, and moving our collection into our new home.
+We're seeking volunteers to help us with the task of processing, documenting, and moving our collection into our new home.
 If you'd like to become a volunteer, please contact our program coordinator Dagny Walton at dagny.walton@mso.umt.edu

 Selections from the Permanent Collection